Eric Esrailian

 Eric Esrailian is an American physician at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 He is also an Emmy-nominated film producer and is active in charity and community service activities in Los Angeles.
-He served on the Medical Board of California from 2010 - 2011 after being appointed by former Governor Arnold Schwarzenegger.

 Early life and education

 He completed his undergraduate education at University of California, Berkeley.
 He then graduated from the Loma Linda University School of Medicine.
 He completed a residency in internal medicine at the University of Southern California.
 He was named intern, junior resident, and senior resident of the year during all three years of his residency training.
 He completed his gastroenterology fellowship at UCLA, where he also obtained a Masters of Public Health degree.
 He is also a graduate of the Executive Program in Management from the UCLA Anderson School of Management.